 * Due to a technical adjustment of the minimum gross annual pay

 |Minimum amount DKK 408,800 annually DKK 34,066.67 per month|

 Your job must have a gross annual pay of no less than DKK 408,000 (January 2017 level).
 This is the absolute minimum amount.
 This means that the requirement of an annual pay of no less than DKK 408,000 must be met for each income year, even if you take unpaid holiday.
 Holiday pay which was earned in the course of one income year but will be paid out the following year cannot be included in the calculation of the annual pay of the first income year.

 The minimum amount will regulated every year on 1 January.

 You must have a written job contract or job offer which specifies salary and employment conditions.
 Salary and employment conditions must correspond to Danish standards.

 In some cases, you must obtain a Danish authorisation.
-For example, foreign-trained doctors must be authorised by the Danish Health and Medicines Authority.
+For example, foreign-trained doctors must be authorised by the Danish Patient Safety Authority.

-Read more about authorisation for foreign-trained doctors on the website of the Danish Health and Medicines Authority (new window)
+Read more about authorisation for foreign-trained doctors on the website of the Danish Patient Safety Authority (new window)

-Read more about access to regulated professions on the website of the Danish Agency for Universities and Internationalisation (new window)
+Read more about access to regulated professions on the website of the Danish Agency for Higher Education (new window)

 If you get a residence and work permit on the grounds of an unlimited job contract (that is, a job contract with no expiration date), the duration of your permit will normally be four years.
 After this point, you can apply for an extension of your permit if you are still in the same job.
 If your permit expires, and you have applied for an extension, and you are still in the same job, on the same terms, as when you got your original permit, then you can stay in Denmark and continue working while your application for an extension is being processed.
 Your permit can be extended even if the pay limit is raised, leaving your annual pay under the new limit, provided that you are still in the same job, on the same terms.